 8. Use cash more often

 Now, if you switched to cash while paying off your debt, you would have a psychological advantage overusing credit.
-With cash, you’re physically seeing the cash leave your wallet or bank account, so you’ll be less likely to spend your hard earned money.
+With cash, you’re physically seeing the cash leave your wallet or bank account, so you may be less likely to spend your hard-earned money.